mikeizbicki/cmc-csci181-languages/topic00_llms_and_software_engineering/README.md

 Submit the link to your github repo on sakai.

-## Stupid Mistakes "Engineers" Make With LLMs
+## Stupid Mistakes Programmers Make With LLMs

 ### Mistake 1: Leaking API keys